9 Best Essential Features of E-Commerce Websites

 Etsy places their search box right at the top of the homepage.
 It includes a filtering option, allowing users to search specific categories.

-Cosmicsoda places their search box on the right sidebar, highly visible but unobtrusive.
+Cosmicsoda places its search box on the right sidebar, highly visible but unobtrusive.
 To ensure that it's seen, the box features an eye-catching design and an unusual shape.

 This retailer of novelty goods features a search box at the top of their vertical product navigation menu.
 Combining features in this way helps guide the customer through their journey, making sure they always have the right tool at hand to find their product.